amongus-pvp/ORACsolns/README.md

 **SINCE ALL SOLUTIONS ARE IN PYTHON, THEY RUN REALLY SLOW.
 TO GUARANTEE THAT YOU DON'T HIT A TIME LIMIT EXCEEDED PROBLEM, MAKE SURE YOU DO ALL SUBMISSIONS USING "Python 3 (PyPy)"**

+I'll include short written solutions with each problem as well

 # Formatting
 Almost every file will be a python file that scores 100/100 (or partial if specified) when submitted to the link given at the top of the code. <br>